JuliaLang/IJulia.jl/README.md

 The module that code in an input cell is evaluated in can be set using `Main.IJulia.set_current_module(::Module)`.
 It defaults to `Main`.

+### Opting out of soft scope

+By default, IJulia evaluates user code using "soft" global scope, via the [SoftGlobalScope.jl package](https://github.com/stevengj/SoftGlobalScope.jl): this means that you don't need explicit `global` declarations to modify global variables in `for` loops and similar, which is convenient for interactive use.

+To opt out of this behavior, making notebooks behave similarly to global code in Julia `.jl` files, you can set `IJulia.SOFTSCOPE[] = false` at runtime, or include the environment variable `IJULIA_SOFTSCOPE=no` environment of the IJulia kernel when it is launched.

 ## Low-level Information

 ### Using older IPython versions